zhscn/nongnu/README.md

 ## Contributing

-Bug reports and feature requests are a source of anxiety for maintainers, and encourage an unhealthy customer / supplier relationship between users and contributors.
+Bug reports and feature requests are a source of anxiety for me, and encourage an unhealthy customer / supplier relationship between users and contributors.

-Instead, and following the [anarchical spirit of Haskell](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/history.pdf), we encourage discussions and debate around code contributions.
-Merge requests can be raised by anybody and discussed by anybody, and do not need to be complete.
-An automated test is the only way to report a bug.
-If the maintainers are convinced by the technical merit and quality of a proposal, they may accept it.
+If you wish to contribute, the best thing to do is to let me know about your copy of this repository and we can take it from there.
+We may both chose to collaborate in one place.

 To run the tests, install [`cask`](https://cask.readthedocs.io/en/latest/guide/installation.html) and type